AR-Drop/ARDcore-node/docs/services/ravend.md

-# Ravencoin Service
+# ARDcoin Service

-The Ravencoin Service is a Node.js interface to [Ravencoin](https://github.com/ARDproject/ARDcoin) for querying information about the ARDcoin block chain.
+The ARDcoin Service is a Node.js interface to [ARDcoin](https://github.com/ARDproject/ARDcoin) for querying information about the ARDcoin block chain.
 It will manage starting and stopping `ARDd` or connect to several running `ARDd` processes.
-It uses a branch of a [branch of Ravencoin](https://github.com/underdarkskies/ARDcoin/tree/0.15.0-ARDcore/) with additional indexes for querying information about addresses and blocks.
+It uses a branch of a [branch of ARDcoin](https://github.com/underdarkskies/ARDcoin/tree/0.15.0-ARDcore/) with additional indexes for querying information about addresses and blocks.
 Results are cached for performance and there are several additional API methods added for common queries.

 ## Configuration